danielfm/pydozeoff/README.rst

-This allows you to modify presentation's settings - and slides - and see the results right away, without the need to restart the web server manually.
+This allows you to modify presentation's settings - and slides - and see the results right away, without the need to restart the web server.
 It also prints full stacktrace messages in case of errors.

 All the previous commands will only work if you run ``pydozeoff`` from the presentation root directory.
 Use ``-s <DIRECTORY>`` if you need to start